tpmccauley/hep-napari/README.md

-# nanoAOD-viz
+# HEP Napari
-Experiments in visualization of nanoAOD for CMS
+Experiments in visualization using uproot + awkward + napari